phoenix-rtos/phoenix-rtos-doc/kernel/proc/forking.md

 ## Program execution

-To execute new program the binary object representing it should be mapped into the process linear address space and control have to be passed to the program entry point.
+To execute a new program the representing it binary object should be mapped into the process linear address space and control have to be passed to the program entry point.
 This is the responsibility of `exec()` family functions.

 On non-MMU architectures there is one important step performed after binary object is mapped and before control is passed to the program entry point.
-This is the program rellocation with recalculates some of programm structures (e.g. `GOT`) used for accessing variables during the runtime.
-The rellocation depends on the current location of program in memory.
+This step is the program rellocation with recalculates some of programm structures (e.g. `GOT`) used for accessing variables during the runtime.
+The rellocation depends on the current memeory location of program.

 ## Thread management

-To manage threads  `beginthread()`, `beginthreadex()`, `endthread()` functions should be used.
+While process represents a memory space and operating system resources devoted for particular executed program the thread represents the program instruction stream executed concurrently to other threads in the process context (using defined linear address space and associated operating system resources).
+To manage threads  `beginthread()`, `endthread()` functions should be used.

+`beginthread()` function starts a new thread using function address and stack allocated by a calling thread.
+The kernel stacks for all of desired thread execution modes are allocated. `enthread()` function terminates callng thread and releases alloacted kernel stacks.

 ## See also